-The CSRC would designate the specific futures products available for trading by foreign market participants on a step-by-step basis, taking into consideration the pace of opening up the renminbi capital account, market participation, risk control of the domestic futures market and other factors.
-The CSRC has designated crude oil futures as the first futures product available for trading by foreign market participants
+CSRC would designate the specific futures products available for trading by foreign market participants on a step-by-step basis, taking into consideration the pace of opening up the renminbi capital account, market participation, risk control of the domestic futures market and other factors.
+The CSRC has designated crude oil futures as the first product available for trading by foreign market participants, expected to start in three months.

-According to the draft measures, a foreign person (ie, a foreign entity incorporated or organised in a foreign jurisdiction or a foreign natural person) may trade designated futures products in China either via a domestic futures company or a foreign brokerage firm.
+The measures state that a foreign person (i.e, a foreign entity incorporated or organised in a foreign jurisdiction or a foreign natural person) may trade designated futures products in China either via a domestic futures company or a foreign brokerage firm.
 A foreign person may also directly trade on a domestic futures exchange, subject to approval by the relevant exchange.
-A foreign brokerage firm entrusted by a foreign person may, on behalf of its client, trade designated futures products via a domestic futures company or trade directly on a domestic futures exchange subject to approval by the relevant exchange.
-In addition to some prudential requirements, the CSRC also requires the foreign regulator in the home jurisdiction of the foreign brokerage firm to enter into a memorandum of understanding with the CSRC before the brokerage firm can trade futures in China.
+A foreign brokerage firm entrusted by a foreign person may, on behalf of its client, trade designated futures products via a domestic futures company or trade directly on a domestic futures exchange, subject to approval by the relevant exchange.

+In addition to some prudential requirements, CSRC also requires the foreign regulator in the home jurisdiction of the foreign brokerage firm to enter into a memorandum of understanding with CSRC before the brokerage firm can trade directly on China's futures exchanges.

-The draft measures also include detailed provisions on issues regarding account opening, operational requirements, clearing and settlement, margin, large trader reporting, mandatory close-out, default and dispute resolution.
+The measures also include detailed provisions on issues regarding account opening, operational requirements, clearing and settlement, margin, large trader reporting, mandatory close-out, default and dispute resolution.
+The measures will come into effect on August 1.

 - April 15, 2010: First ISDA submission to the CSRC and CFFEX regarding index futures trading by the Qualified Foreign Institutional Investors - May 4, 2010: Second ISDA submission regarding index futures trading by the Qualified Foreign Institutional Investors - January 14, 2011: Joint Associations Committee (JAC) submission to CBRC on the draft Regulations governing Sales of Wealth Management Products by Commercial Banks.
 This submission is not public. - February 21, 2011: ISDA submission to CBRC on the revised Provisional Administrative Rules Governing Derivatives Activities of Banking Financial Institutions - June 5, 2012: ISDA letter to Shanghai Clearing House on clearing proposal regarding interest rate swaps (IRS) denominated in RMB - December 2013: ISDA letter to PBOC on central clearing and some other issues relating to OTC derivatives transactions.
-This submission is not public. - March 10, 2014, ISDA submission to SAFE on the draft Provisions for Foreign Exchange Control over Cross-border Security - May 20, 2014, ISDA letter to PBOC on mandatory central clearing.
 This submission is not public.